WHAT IS DRY EYE?

 Common causes of dry eye are aging, hormonal changes in women entering menopause, pregnancy, taking oral contraceptives or hormone replacement therapy, as well as diseases such as asthma, diabetes, autoimmune diseases, including Sjogren’s Syndrome or simply smoke, wind or contact lenses.

 For a majority of dry eye sufferers a defect of the lipid layer of the tear film is the trigger of the dry eye complaints.
 The lipid layer is a very thin layer of fat, composed of lipids produced by the Meibomian glands.
 This lipid layer protects the tears from evaporation and prevents the tears from running over the lid margin.
 A lack of these lipids results in an increased evaporation of tears.
+Our dry eye clinic in Toronto can help you determine the problem.

 WHAT ARE THE COMMON SYMPTOMS?